- Who Can I Go to on Campus for Help?

 The Stonewall Center has also established point people in departments where trans people might have particular needs.
-These individuals have attended special trans training:
+These individuals have also attended a special trans training:

 - Athletics: Jeff Smith

-- Center for Counseling and Psychological Health (CCPH): Lydia Rackenberg
+- Center for Counseling and Psychological Health (CCPH): Aspen Alterkun and Brad Landon

 - Disability Services: Rachel Adams